sialcasa/mvvmFX/mvvmfx-aspectj/README.md

 These errors involve mostly on method calls or class-dependencies to unallowed layers within the MVVM pattern, like the View using Model objects or access to the _javafx.scene_ package in the ViewModel or the Model.

-Since every project has different packages
+Since every project has different model packages we have built a plugin to ease aspect configurations for the mvvmFX framework.
+These aspects will not change any logic on the project and are only used for architecture checks for the MVVM pattern with mvvmFX.

 ## Setting up Maven for mvvmFX architecture checks